-- The Statement may discuss any of a variety of factors, including academic promise, background information and any discrepancies in GPA and/or LSAT score; growth, maturity and commitment to law study as evidenced, for example, by extracurricular activities, community service, employment experience and advanced study; severe economic disadvantage or physical disability; other factors relating to diversity, including bilingual skills and unusual accomplishments, skills or abilities relevant to the legal profession
+- The Statement may discuss any of a variety of factors, including academic promise, background information and any discrepancies in GPA and/or LSAT score and/or GRE score; growth, maturity and commitment to law study as evidenced, for example, by extracurricular activities, community service, employment experience and advanced study; severe economic disadvantage or physical disability; other factors relating to diversity, including bilingual skills and unusual accomplishments, skills or abilities relevant to the legal profession

 - Letters of Recommendation (minimum of two, no more than three) from individuals who know the applicant well and are not related to him/her.
 All letters must be submitted through LSAC, and evaluations are not considered.